Nonequilibrium diffusion of active particles bound to a semi-flexible polymer network: simulations and fractional

 In the former case, the model describes a Janus particle (or a motile cell) strongly attached to a part of a polymer network or stuck in a concentrated polymer gel.
 In the latter case, it could represent active forces generated by motor proteins in a cell or even an active bath itself.
-As noted in Ref.~\cite{Woillez2020}, the net force of randomly oriented pulses having a finite duration time exerted by multiple motor proteins could be approximated by an active Ornstein-Ulhenbeck noise.
-Indeed, it was reported in a seminal study on the active intracellular transport~\cite{Caspi2000} that the actively transporting tracer in a cell exhibits the active viscoelastic diffusion described in our model, i.e., a superdiffusion of $\alpha=3/2$ followed by a subdiffusion of $\alpha=1/2$.
+As noted in Ref.~\onlinecite{Woillez2020}, the net force of randomly oriented pulses having a finite duration time exerted by multiple motor proteins could be approximated by an active Ornstein-Ulhenbeck noise.
+Indeed, it was reported in a seminal study on the active intracellular transport~\cite{Caspi2000} that the actively transported tracer in a cell exhibits the active viscoelastic diffusion described in our model, i.e., a superdiffusion of $\alpha=3/2$ followed by a subdiffusion of $\alpha=1/2$.
 Our study strongly suggests that the observed dynamics was, in fact, a confined active motion of a microbead driven by motor proteins before escaping from a local trap associated with semi-flexible filaments.